 During this time I converted friends to intermittent fasting and prolonged fasts and they also gave me their feedback, I spent some time talking about it and asking questions because it’s such a fascinating subject.
 And they came up with even more benefits!

-The last chapter is a small and clickbaity one: the single greatest benefit you’ll get from implementing any type of fasting.
-At least, to me.
+The last chapter benefit, to me, is the single greatest benefit you’ll get from implementing any type of fasting.

 A big disclaimer (before I begin)